 The Randwick Rugby Club was an institution in Coogee and as such the sporting subsidiary of the girl’s netball has been a well known integral asset for women and girls in the community who wish to play the game whether just for fitness, social reasons or competition.
 Officials of the club over the years; Marie Kelly, Carol Bunton, Virginia Bower, and Joy Habler were promoters of the sport and club through the Primary Schools Sports Association.
 It was a natural succession for girls to play from school to club netball in the area.
 Carole Sykes, who coached for many years went onto coach the team, “Sydney Electricity”, which was the beginning of the change to greater sponsorship.
 Carole also became an Australian selector.

-- Marcia Ella O.A.M - inducted to Netball Australia Hall of Fame Nov 2015, currently on Board of Directors, Netball Australia
+- Marcia Ella O.A.M -1988 Order of Australia Medal for services to netball, inducted to Netball Australia Hall of Fame Nov 2015, previously on Board of Directors, Netball Australia

 - Robin Morris